 In the bank certificate of deposit (CD) example earlier in the section, we encountered compound interest.
-Typically bank accounts and other savings instruments in which earnings are reinvested, such as mutual funds and retirement accounts, follow the pattern of compound interest.
-The term compounding comes from the behavior that interest is earned not only on the original value, but on the accumulated value of the account.
+Typically bank accounts and other savings instruments in which earnings are reinvested, such as mutual funds and retirement accounts, utilize compound interest.
+The term compounding comes from the behavior that interest is earned not on the original value, but on the accumulated value of the account.